ewendel/elm-workshop/book/memory/LEVEL4.md

       1. If it matches the first card, then set the two cards to `Matched`.
 If the two cards do not match, set the clicked card to `Open`.
   1. If all cards are `Matched`, then go to `GameOver` state, else go to `Choosing` state

+The `Model` of our program should now change from consisting of just a `Deck` to being a `GameState`.
+We also need a function that can handle the three different `GameState`s.
+It should have the signature `updateCardClick : Card -> GameState -> GameState`.

+---
+**Task:**
-Start by implementing the three states as a union type called `GameState`.
+* Implement the three game states as a union type called `GameState`
+* Implement the `updateCardClick : Card -> GameState -> GameState` function
+* Update your `update` and `view` functions to accomodate for the new shape of our model
+* Now take a minute and pat yourself on the back for making an awesome game in Elm!

+**Hint:**

 The `GameOver` state does not need any extra data, but `Choosing` needs a `Deck` (the deck we are choosing from), and `Matching` needs both a `Deck` (the deck we are choosing from) and a `Card` (the card we are trying to match with).

-The `Model` of our program should now change from consisting of just a `Deck` to being a `GameState`.
-Continue by creating a `updateCardClick` function that can handle the three different `GameState`s.
-It should have the following signature:
-`updateCardClick : Card -> GameState -> GameState`.

-To complete the game logic you will need yo update your `update` and `view` functions to accommodate for the new shape of our model.

-Now take a minute and pat yourself on the back for making an awesome game in Elm!

 >#### Optional: